zerotwooneone/percolator/source/Percolator.Cryptography/README.md

     -   **Future Secrecy (or Post-Compromise Security)**: If a user's keys are compromised, the session can "heal" itself, and future messages will once again be secure after a few message exchanges.

 -   **Group Messaging (Sender Keys)**: To support secure and efficient group chats, the library will implement a "sender keys" or multicast encryption protocol.
 Each member of a group will use the pairwise Double Ratchet channel to securely receive a shared group key, which is then used to encrypt messages sent to the entire group.

+    This domain is responsible for managing the complex, stateful cryptographic sessions for each group member (e.g., using a `SenderKeySession`).
+These sessions are mapped by a stable `Guid`.
+The `Percolator.Messaging` domain uses this same `Guid` to identify a `GroupConversation`, which is a simple, stateless container for the group's messages.
+This separation of concerns allows the `Cryptography` domain to focus purely on security, while the `Messaging` domain handles the social graph.

 -   **Distributed File System Cryptography**: To enable a secure, peer-to-peer file sharing network, the library will provide the cryptographic primitives for a distributed file system.
 This involves:
     -   **Content Encryption**: Each file is encrypted with its own unique symmetric key.